anamer/GCP-Loadbalancer-helper/README.md

 # GCP-CA-Service-Helper-Scripts

-> This is not an officially supported Google product
+> This is not an officially supported Google product.
+> This code uses the [gcloud](https://cloud.google.com/sdk/gcloud) command which opens a subprocess (command shell), this will be changed as soon as an official Python API for GCP Service becomes available.

 This repository includes helper scripts for the Google Cloud Certificate Authority Service.
 Currently the script supports GCP Load Balancer Auto-Renewal.